clugen/CluGen.jl/docs/src/theory.md

 # Theory

-This section describes the theoretical framework of the CluGen algorithm, starting with a general [Overview](@ref), then moving on to a [Detailed description](@ref).
+This section describes the theoretical framework of the _clugen_ algorithm, starting with a general [Overview](@ref), then moving on to a [Detailed description](@ref).

 ## Overview

-CluGen is an algorithm for generating multidimensional clusters.
+_Clugen_ is an algorithm for generating multidimensional clusters.
 Each cluster is supported by a line segment, the position, orientation and length of which guide where the respective points are placed.
 For brevity, *line segments* will be referred to as *lines*.

 Given an ``n``-dimensional direction vector ``\mathbf{d}`` (and a number of additional parameters, which will be discussed shortly), the _clugen_ algorithm